 Start of trial of Duke of Sussex’s legal claim against Sun publisher delayed

-The duke’s barrister said he was ‘asked to ask’ for an hour’s adjournment on Tuesday.
+The trial, due to start at 10.30am, has twice been delayed and is now expected to start later on Tuesday.

-The start of the trial of the Duke of Sussex’s legal claim against the publisher of The Sun has been pushed back by an hour at the High Court.
+The start of the trial of the Duke of Sussex’s legal claim against the publisher of The Sun has twice been pushed back at the High Court.

 Harry, as well as former Labour deputy leader Lord Tom Watson, are suing News Group Newspapers (NGN) over allegations of unlawful information gathering.